Mr. Holland's Opus: Plot

-In 1995, Wolters (who is now the principal) shuts down the school's arts programs, citing further cuts from the Education Board and the need to prioritize reading, writing and math, and Holland is laid off as a result.
+In 1995, Wolters, now the principal, shuts down the school's arts programs, citing further cuts from the Education Board and the need to prioritize reading, writing and math, and Holland is laid off as a result.
 Holland makes an impassioned plea to the Board to no avail and becomes despondent, believing that his teaching career has amounted to nothing.
-On his last day, Holland's wife and son, now a teacher himself, help him clear out his office and take him to the auditorium.
-It is packed full of current and former students who greet him with a standing ovation.
-Gertrude Lang, a struggling clarinetist from Holland's first year teaching, now Governor of Oregon, gives a speech praising Mr. Holland, that his legacy is more than just the symphony; it is all the people he has helped and influenced over 30 years.
+On his last day, Holland's wife and son, now a teacher himself, help him clear out his office and quietly leave the otherwise empty school.
+Passing the auditorium, Holland finds it is packed full of current and former students who greet him with a standing ovation.
+Gertrude Lang, a struggling clarinetist from Holland's first year teaching, now Governor of Oregon, gives a speech praising Mr. Holland for the lives he changed over 30 years, including her own.
 She joins past members of the school's orchestra, who have been practicing the symphony in secret, on stage.
 Mr. Holland conducts them in its premiere performance.